hpoom/fowa-workshop/README.md

 ## Tools

+* Automators
 	* CodeKit
 	* Hammer
 	* Mixture (Chat to Peter Nelson from Mixture at next codeHarbour)
 	* Scout
 	* Prepros
 	* Koala
+* Editor or IDEs
 	* WebStorm - A great Javascript IDE for coding large scale JS apps with all the benifits and IDE has over a text editor.
 	* Sublime
 	* Brackets
 	* Tailor - This is brackets on ChromeOS.
 You can now code on a ChromeBook!!!
 GAME CHANGER!!!
+* Other